ThalesGroup/sta-idm-framework/README.md

 | Password               | NO            |                                             |

-The connector is ment to be compatible with the following IDM Services
+The connector is meant to be compatible with the following IDM Services

 1.ConnId
 2.Evolveum Midpoint